Fred William Bowerman: Biography

 Fred William Bowerman's criminal career began in the 1930s and he was eventually arrested in Illinois for armed robbery in 1932.
 He served five years and was paroled in 1937 but soon after his release, he began committing robberies throughout the Chicago area.
 While living in Michigan, he drove to Chicago using stolen cars committing 36 robberies between June and October, 1938.
 Captured a year later, he was sentenced to Joliet Prison where he spent the next seven years.

 After his release in 1946, Bowerman kept a low profile for several years, but he was eventually identified as one of several men who robbed a bank in South Bend, Indiana for $53,000 in September 1952.
 The violent daylight robbery, much in the style of Thomas Holden or Alvin Karpis, attracted national attention in the United States as a bank employee was shot for "raising his hands too slowly".
 Nearing 60 years of age, Bowerman was named #46 by the FBI of its "Ten Most Wanted" list on March 3, 1953.
+In a March 22, 1953 profile of the FBI's "9 Most Wanted" published in the St. Louis Post-Dispatch, Bowerman would be pictured and listed as #2.

 A little over a month after the South Bend incident, Bowerman participated in one of the most violent bank heists in American history.
 On the afternoon of April 24, he and three other men entered the Southwest Bank in south St. Louis, Missouri and attempted to hold up the bank.
 The robbery started out as planned as the men quickly gathered up around $140,000 from the bank teller's cages and prepared to carry them out in a nylon satchel.
 However, unknown to Bowerman and the others, a bank employee had set off a silent alarm.
 As the robbers were about to make their getaway, nearly 100 police officers arrived and surrounded the bank.
 As the robbers began firing at police through the windows, the bank employees hid in the vault to escape the firefight and tear gas thrown into the building.
 One police officer, Corporal Robert L. Heitz (July 20, 1911 – December 31, 1993), was wounded in his head and neck, but eventually time began to work against the robbers.